janberges/qe2screen/README.md

 The directory `fitQ` contains a minimal working example of the optimization of quadrupole tensors as done in our paper.
 If both the patched version of Quantum ESPRESSO and the above Python environment are installed, simply do `./run.sh`.

+More precisely, we first calculate (bare) dynamical matrices and electron-phonon matrix elements both on a coarse q mesh and for selected q points along a path.
+Then we Fourier-interpolate the former, minimizing deviations from the latter.
+Here, the free parameters are the independent elements of the quadrupole tensors Q and the range-separation parameter L entering the formulas for the long-range components which are subtracted and added before and after interpolation.
+First, we optimize L for Q = 0, minimizing the short-range part of the force constants.
+Second, we optimize Q for constant L. A simultaneous optimization would also be possible, but it is only important that L is in the correct range.

 Note that the results obtained in this example are not converged.
 The parameters have been chosen such that the calculations can be done on a personal computer.